Our Sustainability Skills symbols are a visual tool designed

 toggle

-Vegetable-tanned, washed buffalo leather with a distinctive grain pattern.
-Marks and spots on the leather surface are characteristic of the material.
-The leather is very thin but nonetheless sturdy.
-As with all vegetable-tanned leathers, the colours will get darker with wear and exposure to sunlight.
+Vegetable-tanned, washed buffalo leather sourced from an Italian (Tuscany) supplier.
+Features a distinctive grain pattern.
+It is very thin but nonetheless sturdy.
+The color will get darker with wear and exposure to sunlight.

 black